-birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other \\\\\
+birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.

-- b.
 List any threatened and endangered species known to be on or near the site.

+'''

-None know per the Washington Department of Fish and Wildlife (WDFW) PHS on the Web. - c.
+None know per the Washington Department of Fish and Wildlife (WDFW) PHS on the Web.

+'''

+c.
 Is the site part of a migration route?
 If so, explain.

+'''

-Yes, the Columbia Basin is part of a migration route for a number of fowl known as the Pacific Flyway. - d.
-Proposed measures to preserve or enhance wildlife, if any: None currently. - e.
+Yes, the Columbia Basin is part of a migration route for a number of fowl known as the Pacific Flyway.

+'''

+d.
+Proposed measures to preserve or enhance wildlife, if any:

+None at this time.

+e.
 List any invasive animal species known to be on or near the site.

 None known per the WDFW PHS on the Web.